Wueffi/MiniGameCore/README.md

 banned-players:
 - 2e0749e5-4ec0-4201-b58d-c4277014749c
 - 337482fe-8a15-47f6-bea5-a84918a86393
+keep-worlds: false
 ```
+Note: if `keep-worlds: true`, the plugin is going to move them to `./plugins/MiniGameCore/ArchivedWorlds` instead of deleting them.

 ### Loading Game-Worlds & Configuring them
 The Folder for Gameworlds and configs is `./MiniGameCore`.
 Every Game World should be named like this: `<Game name>_world`.
 The world configs are named `config.yml` and should be located in the Game's world folder.